School of Education 2014 Spring Commencement

 There will be a reception following the ceremony at Ingalls Mall, which is located between Hill Auditorium and the Michigan League.

 While tickets are not required for your guests, we do need to know how many attendees to expect at the commencement ceremony and reception.
-Please register to attend the commencement reception to let us know how many guests will be in your party:
+Please click on the link below to let us know your plans for attending this year’s SOE commencement ceremony and reception.

 You may order and purchase invitations from any bookstore or printer you choose.
 Options include Ulrich's Bookstore 734.662.3201 or the Michigan Union Bookstore 734.995.8877.
 On your invitation, be sure to mention the reception following the ceremony at Ingalls Mall.

 Please plan to wear academic attire to the School of Education commencement ceremony.
-Attire* is available for purchase or rental at three local bookstores.
+Attire* is available for purchase or rental at two local bookstores.

 - Michigan Union Bookstore, 530 S. State St., 734.995.8877